junxit/us-congress-bills-114/metadata.md

 - 2015-07-28 — The previous question was ordered pursuant to the rule. (consideration: CR H5570)
 - 2015-07-28 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2015-07-29 — Received in the Senate.
+- 2015-12-01 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2015-12-02 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 307.